 Monte Rosa Therapeutics to Present at Upcoming Investor Conferences

-/EIN News/ -- BOSTON, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. (NASDAQ: GLUE), a biotechnology company developing novel molecular glue degrader (MGD)-based medicines, today announced the company is scheduled to participate in fireside chats and industry panels, as well as present at the following upcoming investor events:
+BOSTON, Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. GLUE, a biotechnology company developing novel molecular glue degrader (MGD)-based medicines, today announced the company is scheduled to participate in fireside chats and industry panels, as well as present at the following upcoming investor events:

 - Guggenheim Oncology Conference in New York, on February 9, at 2:45 p.m.
 ET